 With its phenomenal architecture, exciting views, and dynamic atmosphere, Budapest is definitely what every tourist desires to visit.
 The city is built upon some pleasant combinations.
 Combination of East and West, Combination of Modern and traditional.
-There are so much to know about this city that you need to have a brief glance on the Budapest travel guide even before planning your visit.
+There is so much to know about this city that you need to have a brief glance at the Budapest travel guide even before planning your visit.

 There is beauty everywhere in the city.
-The God given beauty of nature is first thing you will notice.
+The God-given beauty of nature is the first thing you will notice.
 But there is a fabulous cultural beauty within Budapest, impressed by different cultures and civilizations, and created by the hands of Hungarians.

 The city had its golden era during the 19th century, and most of the architectural wonders you can see in your visit is built in that era.